Avian688/leosatellites/README.md

 **.queueSize = 300
 **.loadFiles = true

 The loadFiles parameter is important to speed the running of simulations.
 If this is set as false, your simulation will run a shortest path algorithm for all interfaces and may take a while to run, but routing information is saved as binary files in a folder.
-When loadFiles is set as true, these binary files will be loaded as the simulation is run to speed run times.
+E.g. the above constellation will produce folder called 550_22_72_53_ISL When loadFiles is set as true, these binary files will be loaded as the simulation is run to speed run times.
 You can specify ground stations as follows: e.g.

 **.groundStation[0].mobility.latitude = 32.816
 **.groundStation[0].mobility.longitude = -113.797